piercecole/Getting-and-Cleaning-Data-Course-Project/Codebook.md

 The R script called run_analysis.R does the following.

 #1.
-Merges the training file dftrainX and the test file dftestX to create one data set.
+Merges the training file and the test file to create one data set and one ID set.
-dfTrainX
-dfTrainY
+dfXTrain
+dfXTest
+dfX.
+Data Set.
+DfYTrain
+dfYTest
+dfY.
+ID Set.
+Merges Subject ID to one Data Set: dfSubjectTrain and dfSubjectTest to dfSubject

 #2.
 Extract data to align required Features, TestSubject and TrainSubject
-Features
-TestSubject
-TrainSubject
+Assign Data as dataframe where Headers of mean and std are defined for dfX.

 #3.
 Gives Descriptive Names for each variable.
+using the names command:
+"activity"
+"subject"
+clean mean and std measurement descriptors using "gsub"

 #4.
 Defines Headers, Labels, & Subject
+Assign "Measured" as dataframe through a bind of DfSubject, dfY, and Data.

 #5.
 Extracts only the measurements on the mean and standard deviation for each measurement.
-#6.
-Appropriately labels the data set with descriptive variable names.
-names(dfX)<-"measured"
-names(dfY)<-"activity"
-names(Subject)<-"subject"
-#7  As a last step creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+Assign "Average" as data for average mean and std metrics for each subject and activity.